giridhar7632/micro-bit/README.md

 ## How to play...

-The objective is to direct a flying bird :bird:, which is moving continuously to the right, between sets of obstacles.
+The objective is to direct a flying bird :bird: which is moving continuously to the right, between sets of obstacles.
 If the player touches an obstacle, they lose.
-You can check original Flappy Bird Game [here](https://flappybird.io/).
+You can check the original Flappy Bird Game [here](https://flappybird.io/).

 ## Prerequisites

 Extremely basic knowledge of any programming language.
 We are going to use JavaScript to code our micro:bit.

-If you don't have the hardware, don't worry we'll use stimulator in this workshop.
+If you don't have the hardware, don't worry we'll use a stimulator in this workshop.
 [Makecode's](https://makecode.microbit.org) micro:bit simulator was excellent!

 ## Getting Started

-Micro bit is a tiny piece of hardware with many features.
-It a pocket size computer which performs what you say.
-We have to write a computer program and upload it to micro:bit what to do.
+A micro bit is a tiny piece of hardware with many features.
+It a pocket-size computer which performs what you say.
+We have to write a computer program and upload it to the micro:bit what to do.
 A micro USB cable is used to transfer the code from PC to micro:bit.

 ![micro:bit]()

 A micro:bit can only do what you tell it to do.
-You can use different programming languages to write program like [Makecode](https://makecode.microbit.org/), which you can use to code in code blocks or JavaScript.
+You can use different programming languages to write programs like [Makecode](https://makecode.microbit.org/), which you can use to code in code blocks or JavaScript.
 You can also use [Python](https://python.microbit.org/v/2) to program a micro:bit.

-On front face, it has 25 LEDs which we will use to display our game.
+On the front face, it has 25 LEDs which we will use to display our game.

 These are the main parts of a micro:bit:point_down: